yensa/iz/README.md

-Iz
+iz
 ==

 Introduction
 ------------
 iz (pronounced _easy_) is a general purpose framework for the D programming language.
-It includes streams, containers, serialization and more.
+It includes streams, containers, serialization, property binder and more.
 It's based on a previous framework called [_**LLClasses**_](https://github.com/jsmdnq/LLClasses).

 Setup